UNC-CEMALB/Data_Organization_Visualization_FIle_Management/1. Excel Data Organization/README.md

 # Data Cleaning in Excel
-- Documents steps to cleaning and organizing a dataset to make downstream R analyses more efficient
+- Documents steps for cleaning and organizing a dataset to make downstream R analyses more efficient